In crushing blow to Bernie Sanders, Joe Biden scores big Michigan win

 Sanders had attacked Biden for his support for international trade deals like the 1994 North American Free Trade Agreement, which is unpopular in Michigan where workers say it cost the state jobs.
 But the argument appeared to make little headway in a party that seemed to have made up its mind about Biden.

-A total of 352 of the nearly 4,000 delegates to July’s Democratic convention were up for grabs in the six states voting on Tuesday.

-So far on Tuesday, Biden had won 85 delegates to Sanders’ 31.
-That gave him an overall lead over Sanders of 713-576 in the race for the 1,991 delegates needed for the nomination.
+By Tuesday night, there was a growing sense of inevitability surrounding Biden’s candidacy.

 Two of the largest Democratic Super PACS said they were going to begin working for Biden.
-American Bridge President Bradley Beychok announced the group’s planned a $2.2 million ad buy in Pennsylvania for Biden.
+American Bridge President Bradley Beychok announced the group planned a $2.2 million ad buy in Pennsylvania for Biden.

 “The math is now clear.
-Joe Biden is going to be the Democratic nominee,” Priorities USA Chairman Guy Cecil said on Twitter, saying the group would “do everything we can to help him defeat Donald Trump.”
+Joe Biden is going to be the Democratic nominee,” Priorities USA Chairman Guy Cecil said on Twitter, adding the group would “do everything we can to help him defeat Donald Trump.”

-The campaigns said they were following guidance from Ohio public health officials.
-Until now, Democratic candidates as well as Trump, 73, have largely continued to hold large-scale events despite the outbreak.

-Reporting by Michael Martina, John Whitesides and Trevor Hunnicutt; Additional reporting by Doina Chiacu, Ginger Gibson and Chris Kahn in Washington; Writing by John Whitesides in Washington; Editing by Soyoung Kim, Howard Goller and Peter Cooney
+Reporting by Michael Martina, John Whitesides and Trevor Hunnicutt; Additional reporting by Doina Chiacu, Ginger Gibson and Chris Kahn in Washington; Writing by John Whitesides in Washington; Editing by Soyoung Kim, Peter Cooney and Howard Goller